makersmakingchange/Smartphone-Magnification-Stand/README.md

 # 3D Printing

 The design prints in PLA with no supports.
-A 3D print STL can be found at the top of this page.
+A 3D print STL can be found at the top of this page in Design Files.

 # Attribution